duncanatt/detecter/tutorial/docs/getting-started/quickstart.md

     In Erlang (and Elixir), functions are uniquely identified via the triple `#!erlang mod:fun/arity`, where `#!erlang mod` is the *module* name, `#!erlang fun`, the name of the *function* contained in the module, and `#!erlang arity`, the number of *arguments* that the function accepts.
     This reference format is commonly known as MFA.
     For example, our `#!erlang greet` function inside the module `#!erlang hello` can be concisely referred to as `#!erlang hello:greet/1`.
+    We refer to functions in the same module simply as `#!erlang fun/arity`.

 ## Hello world, the asynchronous way